 If you will be outside of the U.S. for more than 5 months, you will be required to get a new I-20 prior to returning to the U.S.

 Immigration regulations state that a stay outside of U.S. within 5 months is considered a break in F-1 status.
 After an absence of more than five months, an F-1 student is no longer admissible to the U.S. as a “continuing student”.
-The State Department has decreed that with a 5 month absence, the F-1 visa that the student holds is considered invalid and the student must apply for a new visa.
-A new visa application must be accompanied by a new “initial” I-20 and a newly paid SEVIS fee with receipt.
+After five months the student must be issued a new “initial” I-20 and pay a new SEVIS fee.
 Please contact ISS for additional questions.

 In general, special permission is not required for F-1 students to travel within the U.S. from state to state, even to Alaska and Hawaii.
 We recommend that you carry your Washington ID card, passport, I-94 card, and I-20 with you whenever you travel outside Washington State.